 Except for the swimming zone in front of the town centre and where the ground collapsed into the ocean (literally), all the beach from Noosa to Inskip Point is open to 4WD.

-Low tide is the easiest if you want to do some 4WD and also the best to thoroughly enjoy the coloured sand scenery.
+Low tide is the easiest time to do some 4WD on the beach and also the best to thoroughly enjoy the coloured sand scenery.
+If you’re driving at high tide, you can still reach the beach campsites, but you’ll have to consider the inland track instead.

-If you don’t have a 4WD, Inskip Point is one of the rare opportunity to go beach camping with a 2WD and without hiking!
-The bitumen road goes quite far into the Inskip Peninsula so you can park your car in the campsite and pitch your tent on the beach.
-If you’re there early, you should be able to find a spot at a walking distance from it.
+If you don’t have a 4WD, Inskip Point is one of the rare opportunities to go beach camping with a 2WD and without hiking!
+The bitumen road goes quite far into the Inskip Peninsula so you can park your car at the campsite and pitch your tent near the beach.
+If you’re there early, you should be able to find a spot within walking distance of your car.

-Teewah Beach (towards Noosa) and Inskip Point (towards Fraser Island) are the two closest beach camping areas not too far from Rainbow Beach.
+Teewah Beach (towards Noosa) and Inskip Point (towards K’gari/Fraser Island) are the two closest beach camping areas not too far from Rainbow Beach.
 Permits for driving and camping are required.

-With the ocean on one side, the bay on the other, and a great view of Fraser Island, the Inskip Peninsula is another jewel around Rainbow Beach.
-It is very busy with all the 4WD waiting for the barge at Inskip Point to go to Fraser Island, just a few metres away.
+With the ocean on one side, the bay on the other, and great views of K’gari (Fraser Island), the Inskip Peninsula is another jewel around Rainbow Beach.
+It is very busy with all the 4WD waiting for the ferry at Inskip Point to go to K’gari (Fraser Island), just a few metres away.

-It became internationally famous earlier this year when the ground collapsed into the ocean.
-That’s the second time in four years that it occurs in the area, and another event of the same type just happened on North Stradbroke Island – a bit further south.
+It became internationally famous a few years ago when the ground collapsed into the ocean.
+It was the second time in four years that it had occurred in the area, and another event of the same type just happened on North Stradbroke Island – a bit further south.

 Double Island Point is about 30km south of the town of Rainbow Beach.